 White box switch is initially designed for data centers.
 Companies that operating mega data centers are especially prefer white box switch for at least two reasons: these companies generally demand for massive deployment of switches and the port density of each switch needs to be high.
 White boxes are cheaper while offering high-density ports, hence proven to be an optimal alternative.
 On the other hand, these large-scale companies also value the flexibility and openness of the switch platform, besides CAPEX savings.
 As an open platform to offer broader flexibility, white box switch free them from traditional L2/L3 protocols, enabling more possibilities to develop and support any SDN based networking.

-So, are these large-scale OTTs the only target market for the white box switch?
+So, are these large-scale OTTs the only target market for the cheap white box switch?
 Definitely No!

 Any small or medium-sized cloud based providers, or data center of service providers can consider deploy white box switches in data centers, concerning the cost savings and enhanced flexibilities compared with traditional switches.
 Also because of the familiar IT tools/ commands their technicians are used to.
 However, white box switches are not yet ready to offer all features and services that a service provider needs to offer, and not yet for deployment in non data center environments.